NOX-LLC-Software/OMMA-Batch-Patient-Verification/README.md

 ## Install and setup

 This project requires node.js you will need to figure that part out on your own.
+Here is a link to help [https://nodejs.org/en/download](https://nodejs.org/en/download)

 Navigate to the project in a terminal and install the modules
 `npm install`